 Choose a program from the dropdown below to view course descriptions

 BIO103 - Contemporary Issues in Biology

-Basic biological principles are applied to the understanding of current social-biological problems and how these relate to an individual's personal life.
+Basic biological principles are applied to the understanding of current socialbiological problems and how these relate to an individual's personal life.
 Topics included are human sexuality, nutrition, health and disease, evolution, behavior, and the diversity of life.
 Three lecture-hours weekly.
-For students not majoring in biology.
+This course is designed for students not majoring in biology.
 (3 crs.)
 Fall and spring.

 BIO112 - Biology of Sexually Transmitted Diseases